The Prettiest Lake in Every State

 Washington: Lake Chelan

-Near the edge of the Okanagan-Wenatchee National Forest, this gorgeous lake occupies 33,000 acres at the gateway to the lesser-known North Cascades National Park, one of the practically secret national parks absolutely worth visiting.
+Near the edge of the Okanagan-Wenatchee National Forest, this gorgeous lake occupies 33,000 acres at the gateway to the lesser-known North Cascades National Park.
 Lake Chelan was originally a large and deep natural lake, made larger and deeper with the addition of the Lake Chelan Dam.
 Today, the lake is more than 1,400 feet deep and remains the deepest in the Evergreen State.
-Visitors can sample the beautiful wineries in the region, as well as swim, fish, boat, and kayak Lake Chelan’s piercing blue waters.
+Visitors can sample the beautiful wineries in the region, as well as swim, fish, boat and kayak Lake Chelan’s piercing blue waters.

 Aerial View of Long Point Peninsula at Summersville Lake, West Virginia